The Good Shepherd: Jesus’ Ultimate Sacrifice for His Flock

 I. Division

-The scriptures tell us there was division therefore again among the Jews from these sayings.
+The scriptures tell us there was division, therefore, again, among the Jews from these sayings.
 Why?
-This is a parable.
+This teaching is a parable.
 How can a parable divide?
-Jesus is only telling a story about sheep and a shepherd and hirelings and wolves.
+Jesus only tells a story about sheep, a shepherd, hirelings, and wolves.
 How is this divisive?
 The reason for the division was this parable meant a lot more to the Jews in their day than it means to us today.
 The Lord said, I am the good shepherd.”
 He is not like a good shepherd.
 He is the good shepherd.

 The Good Shepherd